colyseus/docs/docs/authentication/settings.md

-# The `@colyseus/auth` module
+# Auth Settings (`@colyseus/auth`)

+This page contains the settings available from the `@colyseus/auth` module.

 The `@colyseus/auth` module is a highly configurable authentication provider to allow you to implement your own authentication.
-You own your data, and won't rely on third-party services.
+By owning your data you won't rely on third-party services.

 !!!
-Tip "Full API Usage Example"
-    For a complete example, check out the [colyseus/webgame-template](https://github.com/colyseus/webgame-template) repository.

-**The main features of this module are:**
+Tip "Example Project using `@colyseus/auth`"
+    The [colyseus/webgame-template](https://github.com/colyseus/webgame-template) repository has a complete usage example for both server-side and client-side usage of `@colyseus/auth`.

+### `@colyseus/auth` features includes:

 - Email/Password authentication
 - Anonymous authentication
 - OAuth 2.0 providers (200+ supported providers, including Discord, Google, Twitter, etc.)
 - Forgot password + Password reset
+- Client-side API to login, logout, register, etc. **(Only available in the JavaScript SDK for now)**

-Configurations **you need to provide** in order to work with this module:
+### Configs **you need to provide**

+- Environment secrets
 - Storing and querying users from/into your database
 - Sending emails (for "Email Verification" and "Password Reset")
 - OAuth 2.0 providers (for OAuth authentication)